hannah-costa/AlgorithmsGame/README.md

-# AlgorithmsGame
+# Baddest Boye
 The game I made for Algorithms I class.
-Game name: Baddest Boye
+Made in Lua and Love2D.